GurKeinan/Time-Series-Analysis-Project/README.md

-# Project Title

-Using Time Series Analysis to Predict Apple Stock Prices
+# Using Time Series Analysis to Predict Apple Stock Prices

 ## Description